Individual currency forecasts and exchange rate forecasts

 Individual currencies forecasts are available upon request.
 You can receive a country page which includes exchange rate forecasts for 1-24 months, currency forecasts for 1-5 years, interest rate forecasts, and forecasts for growth and inflation.
 This gives you a comprehensive snapshot of each country and is updated monthly.
 China is provided as a sample.

 The foreign exchange rate forecast for the euro is widely viewed an indicator for developments within the EU.
-With Brexit widely watched, the currency forecast for the pound is considered a leading indicator.
 The currency forecast for the yen is closely linked with safe-haven currency flows.
 China is a big player in world trade and the exchange rate forecast for the remnimbi has become highly volatile.
-The exchange rate forecasts for the Canadian dollar are closely monitored by Canadian companies as the revised trade agreement is being negotiated.
+The exchange rate forecasts for the Canadian dollar are closely monitored as Canadian trade relations with the US exert a large influence.
 The exchange rate forecasts for the Australian dollar and the New Zealand dollar are largely driven by commodity prices.

 In the Asian markets, much trade is conducted in USD.
 In other cases, the exchange rate forecasts for the Korean won, the currency forecasts for the Singapore dollar, the FOREX forecasts for the Indian rupee and the corresponding cross-rates rates are particularly useful for direct investment and foreign trade transactions.